dmentipl/dotfiles/README.md

 The following are not *yet* managed by nix or home-manager.

 - macOS defaults.
-See `base/mac/mac.sh` for details.
+See `base/os/mac.sh` for details.
 To set defaults, run the script as follows

     ```bash
-    bash install/mac.sh
+    bash mac.sh
     ```

 - VS Code extensions.
 Install with the following fish-shell snippet